Learning Dynamics of Meta-Learning in Small Model Pretraining: Learning Dynamics

 The \texttt{tiny} model displays a distinct failure mode.
 While its support accuracy rises modestly, its query accuracy remains stagnant, hovering just above chance (10\%).
 This suggests the model memorizes support examples but fails to learn task-generalizable features-a canonical symptom of underparameterization in meta-learning \citep{pmlr-v70-finn17a, rajeswaran2019meta}.
 In effect, it lacks the representational bandwidth to encode a shared inductive bias across tasks.

-The \texttt{large} model exhibits more complex dynamics.
-Although it achieves high query accuracy-eventually surpassing 50\%-its learning curve is noisier, with sharper fluctuations in both support and query accuracy.
-These instabilities may arise from the interaction between large-scale parameter updates and stochastic task sampling.
-While still effective overall, this suggests that large models may require additional stabilization strategies during meta-training (e.g., adaptive inner-loop learning rates or better task normalization).

-Interestingly, the \texttt{large} model’s query accuracy (Figure~\ref{fig:meta}) reveals a distinct late-phase jump after 4,500 steps-a grokking-like effect where generalization rapidly improves after a prolonged plateau.
-This turning point coincides exactly with a stabilization in the head weight variance, suggesting that the model eventually consolidates a useful episodic prior.
-Such behavior echoes findings in grokking literature \citep{power2022grokking, nanda2023progress}, where test performance lags training loss for an extended period before suddenly aligning.
+The \texttt{large} model shows a late-phase rise in query accuracy after 4,500 steps, coinciding with stabilization of head-weight variance.
+This suggests a phase-like reorganization where the model consolidates a useful episodic prior after a prolonged plateau.
 In the MAML setting, this may correspond to the model first learning how to adapt, before learning to generalize from adaptation.

 Taken together, these patterns confirm that meta-learning is most stable within a mid-capacity regime.
 Models must be large enough to encode reusable structure, but not so large that their learning becomes erratic.
 These insights help contextualize downstream findings: the best generalization often arises from models that strike a balance between representational power and stable task-level adaptation.